jadentheprogrammer06/bash_ping-to-text/README.md

 ----------------------------------------------------
 RECENT UPDATES TO THE SCRIPT(s)
 ----------------------------------------------------
-*JULY 19 2020: Version 1.2.2: Can now pass in multiple arguments from the command line (shell).*
+*JULY 19 2020: Version 1.2.2:*
+	*Can now pass in multiple arguments from the command line (shell).*
 	*Refined code and patched some bugs.*
-*July 19 2020: Version 1.2: Can now pass in an argument from the command line (shell).*
+*July 19 2020: Version 1.2:*
+	*Can now pass in an argument from the command line (shell).*
 	*Also planning to allow batch-pinging of multiple addresses (passing in multiple arguments to the script)*

 ----------------------------------------------------
-PATH INSTALLATION STEPS:  Make script(s) executable + Install to PATH (as terminal commands)
+PATH INSTALLATION STEPS:  Make script(s) executable + Install to PATH
 ----------------------------------------------------
 *chmod +x makes the scripts executable, if they aren't already when cloning/downloading from this repository.*
 *files located in ./bash_ping-to-text/bin/*